sazzad-sat/shob/README.md

 ### Parallel AI Sessions

 Run multiple AI agents simultaneously within the same project.
-Work on bug fixes, testing, documentation, refactoring, and feature development—all at the same time.
+Work on bug fixes, testing, documentation, refactoring, and feature development — all at the same time.

 ### Smart Permission System